edouardmisset/my-learning-curve/README.md

 ## Structure

-- `01-setup`: Contains setup instructions and useful VS Code shortcuts.
+- `blog`: Contains articles on TypeScript topics like types, generics, destructuring, memoization, and higher-order functions.
-- `02-snippets`: Contains code snippets for various languages and concepts, such as TypeScript, CSS and shell scripting.
+- `docs`: Contains documentation and guidelines for best practices in software development, such as development checklists, naming conventions, and component structure.
-- `03-articles`: Contains articles on specific topics like destructuring, generics, and memoization in JavaScript.
+- `src`: Contains the source code for a React application, including components and styles.
-- `04-documentation`: Contains documentation and guidelines for best practices in software development, such as conventional commits, development checklists, and naming conventions.
+- `static`: Contains static files for the application, such as images.

 ## Usage